 Why is it important to estimate project duration?

 Project management is a game of precision.
 If you cannot estimate project duration, you won’t know how long your overall project will take or when you will reach certain stages or milestones.
+Having a milestone trend analysis is crucial to your project as it helps your whole team have a clear vision of the future.

 This inability to estimate project duration can lead to multiple problems, including: